huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 [CNN](https://huggingface.co/zama-fhe/concrete-ml-encrypted-deeplearning) | MNIST | 24 sec

-Keep in mind that CPU machines available as HF endpoints today are not as powerful as AWS' machines (generally m6i or hpc7a), so complex models' execution time is expected to be slower.
-Hopefully, more powerful machines will soon be available on Hugging Face endpoints to improve these timings.
+Keep in mind that CPU machines available as HF Endpoints today are not as powerful as AWS' machines (generally m6i or hpc7a), so complex models' execution time is expected to be slower.
+Hopefully, more powerful machines will soon be available on Hugging Face Endpoints to improve these timings.

 ## Conclusion and next steps

-In this blog post, we have shown that custom endpoints are pretty easy yet powerful to use: what we do in Concrete ML is pretty different from the regular workflow of ML practitioners but still, we are able to accommodate the custom endpoints to deal with most of our needs.
+In this blog post, we have shown that custom Endpoints are pretty easy yet powerful to use: what we do in Concrete ML is pretty different from the regular workflow of ML practitioners but still, we are able to accommodate the custom Endpoints to deal with most of our needs.
 Kudos to Hugging Face engineers for developing such a generic solution.

 We explained how:

 - Developers can create their own pre-compiled models and make them available on Hugging Face models.
-- Companies can deploy developers' pre-compiled models and make them available to their users via HF endpoints.
+- Companies can deploy developers' pre-compiled models and make them available to their users via HF Endpoints.
-- Users can use these endpoints to run their ML tasks over encrypted data.
+- Users can use these Endpoints to run their ML tasks over encrypted data.

-To go further, it would be useful to have more powerful machines available on Hugging Face endpoints, to make inferences faster.
+To go further, it would be useful to have more powerful machines available on Hugging Face Endpoints, to make inferences faster.
 Also, we could imagine that Concrete ML becomes more integrated on Hugging Face’s interface, and have a _Private-Preserving Inference Endpoint_ button, which would simplify developers' life even more.
 Finally, for an integration in more server machines, it could be useful to have a way to share a state between machines, and keep this state non-volatile (FHE inference keys would be stored there).

 Zama libraries [Concrete](https://github.com/zama-ai/concrete) and [Concrete-ML](https://github.com/zama-ai/concrete-ml) (Don't forget to star the repos on GitHub ⭐️💛) allow straightforward ML model building and conversion to the FHE equivalent to being able to compute and predict over encrypted data.